openedx/edx-documentation/en_us/install_operations/source/platform_releases/cypress.rst

        cypress-devstack

-* For Fullstack installations, run the following command.
+* For fullstack installations, run the following command.

    .. code-block:: bash